HHSIDEAlab/mlvs/README.md

 1. The Code
 -----------

+A string that complies with this specification shall contain:

 A medical license shall be represented as a string containing the following 3 items:

-* The two-letter abbreviation code for state or US territory,
+* The two-letter abbreviation code for state or US territory.
+* A dash `-`
 * The three-letter medial license type code as defined in `Medical License Universe CSV`.
 (See `docs` sub-folder within this repository)
+* A dash `-`
 * The license number or identifier.

-These three items shall always be seperated by dashes.

 Examples:

     MD-MDR-3001234   # Medical Doctor, license 3001234 in Maryland
     AK-DEN-829281    # Dentist license, 829281 in Arkansas
     CO-DOS-908232    # Doctor of Osteopathy, license 908232, in Colorado

 Of course the format of the license number or identifier will vary by state and issuing body.